 Your needs can change as you move through your treatment journey.
 If you’ve recently been diagnosed, you might want an app focused on education.
 The best cancer apps provide resources to help you understand your diagnosis, sourcing information from trusted, evidence-based medical guidelines like the NCCN Guidelines®.
 During active treatment, your focus may shift to tracking symptoms and medications.
 An app can make it much easier to keep all this important information in one place.
 Look for features that align with where you are right now, knowing that a comprehensive app can adapt with you over time.

-Think about your comfort level with technology
+Be honest about your tech comfort level

 The last thing you need is a tool that adds more stress to your day.
 A good app should be simple to use and feel intuitive.
 When you’re exploring options, look for a clean layout and clear instructions.
 The goal is to find an app that helps you understand and manage your condition by providing specialized resources and support.
 A well-built app uses your health information to help you understand your diagnosis, see potential treatment paths, and find clinical trials that match your specific situation, all in a way that’s easy to process.